I think in a lot of ways unconditional love is a myth. My mom’s the only reason I know it’s a real thing.

-Let’s work this through with a little thought experiment…
+Let’s work the unconditional love problem with a thought experiment…

-Pretend you and I are entering into a romantic relationship.
+Pretend you and I enter a monogamous relationship.

-I come home one day and confess that I’ve had an affair.
-It was a stupid, impulsive act that I swear I will regret forever.
+I come home one day with a shocking confession: I’ve had an affair.
+It was a stupid, impulsive act that I will regret forever.
 But I did it.
 I am so sorry.

-Would your feelings toward me change in any way?
-Would you be sleeping with me that night?
-Would you be maintain your warm feelings, compassion and romantic spark?
-Would you still get goose bumps every time you saw me?
+Would your romantic feelings toward me change?
+Would you sleep with me that night?
+Would you be able to maintain your enthusiasm, warm feelings and a desire for emotional intimacy?
+Could you imagine still getting goosebumps every time you saw me?

-Or, would you be emotionally devastated and wonder if we can ever live in the same house again?
-I am guessing your love would morph into a mix of love, pain, resentment and confusion – and remain so for a long, long time.
+Or, would you be emotionally devastated and wonder if we could ever live in the same house again?
+Wouldn’t your entire future undergo and sudden, earthquake-like shift?
+Your love would reasonably morph into a mix of shock, betrayal, resentment, and confusion – and remain so for quite some time.

 But wait a minute, you say…

 What about the polyamorous folks – those who live in open relationships.
 They can have sex with other people and still love each other.
-Are they loving unconditionally?
+Aren’t they loving unconditionally?

-No. Their conditions on loyalty are merely defined differently, a little more broadly.
-If your open relationship partner came home one day and announced he or she had sex with several children, for example…
+No. Their conditions on loyalty are defined differently, more broadly.
+If your open relationship partner came home one day and announced, he or she had sex with a child, for example…

-Loyalty in one form or another to the relationship is a universal condition of romantic love.
+Loyalty in one form or another to the relationship seems to be a universal condition of romantic love.

 I will love you forever, on the condition that you are loyal to me.
 If you prove disloyal, I will not be able to help falling out of love with you.